 Skip to main content

-Automations run AI investigations automatically — either on a schedule or when alerts fire.
-Instead of waiting for someone to notice a problem and start investigating, Foggy does it proactively and delivers results to the web interface and Slack.
+Automations run investigations automatically — either on a schedule or when alerts fire — and deliver results to the web interface and Slack.

 How it works